 It is the responsibility of schools to enter into competition only those students who are eligible under MHSAA regulations.
-Under MHSAA rules, for example, a student may not participate on a junior varsity and varsity team in the same sport on the same day, and a student disqualified from an MHSAA contest is ineligible for the next game as outlined in Regulation V, Section 3 (D) and the "Disqualification Guide."
 Schools, not officials, must monitor adherence to these rules and all other MHSAA Handbook regulations.
 If officials suspect violations, they should report them to the MHSAA after the conclusion of the contest.
 Officials should not delay or cancel a contest when they believe ineligible athletes may be entered in the contest.